 An example of a stock screen is looking for high volatility stocks with moderate to high volume, as discussed in How to Find Volatile Stocks for Day Trading in 20 Minutes or Less.
 Alter that stock screen to find stocks that suit your methodology.
 After reading the strategy sections below you’ll have a better idea of the type of stocks you want to trade.

 3. Look for stocks to trade each day.
-This approach involves the most research.
 Each morning, and throughout the day, look for stocks that are moving big or moving well.
 This may include doing some homework the night before on stocks that may breakout the next day, or have earnings or news scheduled.
 It may also involve watching for stocks that are moving big in the pre-market.
-Either way, you’re constantly jumping around, chasing price moves that have already begun.
-For this approach you may need a service like Elite Finviz, or another alert service, that gives you real-time data on what is moving right now.
+For this approach you may need a service like Elite Finviz, or another alert service, that gives you real-time data on what is moving and breaking out right now.

 Do I Need to Do “Homework” or Watch News Before/During the Trading Day?